 Much of the project’s interventions will relate to capacity building for data collection and dissemination to potential users.

 The provision by the project of equipment and built facilities for existing and/or new meteorological stations will have strictly limited direct impacts on land and natural resources, visual amenity or vegetation cover.
 Potential environmental and social risks may include some minimal nuisance from noise/dust nuisance over a few weeks should there be any persons living adjacent to a station under rehabilitation.
 Very limited clearance of vegetation in the vicinity of equipment to be installed may also be necessary.
-The possible noise/dust impacts in drilling and digging of foundations (for protective fencing) or in building works can be anticipated to be felt mostly by construction workers rather than local residents.
+The possible noise/dust impacts in drilling and digging of foundations (for protective fencing or in building works) can be anticipated to be felt mostly by construction workers rather than local residents.
 Mitigation can be achieved in use of protective equipment as indicated in plans proposed (Section 5); noisy drilling will be confined to daytime hours in accordance with local regulations.

 There will be minor building refurbishment or rehabilitation and construction works to expand existing offices/facilities.
 This may be to accommodate new meteorological equipment and, for example computer data storage units in annexes or facility housing as required.